 - Wrinkles and lines

-Hydro dermabrasion adopts saline solution and oxygen to exfoliate the skin.
-And like the name, the entire process of this treatment harnesses hydration to remove the dead skin cells.
+Hydrodermabrasion adopts a saline solution and oxygen to exfoliate the skin.
+And as the name suggests, the entire process of this treatment harnesses hydration to remove dead skin cells.

-Thanks to hydration, hydro dermabrasion improves blood circulation in the skin.
+Thanks to hydration, hydrodermabrasion improves blood circulation in the skin.
 It does that by clearing out the impurities in skin pores through gentle suction.
 The hydro-peel wand will operate repeatedly in the T-zone area and help in extracting blackheads from pores without over-peeling the skin.
 Afterward, it adds peptides and serum to improve the production of collagen in the skin.

 Micro-dermabrasion, on the other hand, adopts microcrystals to exfoliate the skin.
 It does that through the abrasiveness of the crystals.
-In the end, both the crystals and the handheld wand will slough off the dead cells from your skin to deliver a fresh and healthier appearance.
+In the end, both the crystals and the wand will slough off the dead cells from your skin to deliver a fresh and healthier appearance.
 It is a minimally invasive procedure used to renew overall skin tone and texture.

-Because of the nature of what hydro dermabrasion treats, its results are fast.
+Because of the nature of what hydrodermabrasion treats, it provides immediate results.
 Depending on your aesthetician, you can even start feeling the changes on your skin as early as the next day.

 On the other hand, micro-dermabrasion takes a longer time to take effect.
 And that is justifiable, seeing that some skin issues might cut deep into the body.
-Nonetheless, you can rest assured of flushed skin after all the wait.
+Nonetheless, you can rest assured that your skin will be flushed after all the wait.

 Frequency Of Use

-In the case of micro-dermabrasion, you might need 6-10 treatments every 2-6 weeks before you can see changes on your skin.
-And that depends on the issue you’re treating too.
+With micro-dermabrasion, you might need 6-10 treatments every 2-6 weeks before you can see changes in your skin.
+That depends on the issue you’re treating too.

 Which Is Better: Hydrodermabrasion or Microdermabrasion?

 Ordinarily, the two skin resurfacing treatments are both excellent and non-invasive which makes them safe.
 But if you’re someone with sensitive skin, micro-dermabrasion might not be a good fit.
 And if what you are suffering is mild like blotches, steer clear of micro-dermabrasion.
 In your case, hydro dermabrasion will suffice.

-And we still have an additional offer for you.
+We still have an additional offer for you.
 It is our trademark crystal-free micro-dermabrasion treatment at Skin Apeel.
-You can think of it as the best of hydro dermabrasion and the conventional micro-dermabrasion.
+Think of it as the best form of hydro dermabrasion and conventional micro-dermabrasion.
 Our offer is gentle but exfoliates deeply.
 More importantly, it is compatible with all skin types.